 TGax editor: change the following definitions:

-ack-enabled multi-TID aggregate medium access control (MAC) protocol data unit (ack-enabled multi-TID A-MPDU): An A-MPDU as defined in Table 9-532d
+ack-enabled multi-TID aggregate medium access control (MAC) protocol data unit (ack-enabled multi-TID A-MPDU): An A-MPDU where at least EOF MPDU is aggregated in the A-MMPDU and MPDUs from more tha none TID are aggregated in the A-MPDU. (#20799, 20687)

+NOTE---- The single Management frame that solicits the acknowledgement in ack-enabled multi-TID A-MPDU is treated as single-TID frame, e.g. soliciting Ack of TID 15 in multi-STA BlockAck frame. (#20799, 20687)

-ack-enabled aggregate medium access control (MAC) protocol data unit (ack-enabled A-MPDU): An A-MPDU that contains at least two A-MPDU subframes where more than one MPDU in the A-MPDU sub-frames from same TID are not allowed and only one of the A-MPDU subframes includes an EOF-MPDU that solicits an immediate acknowledgment.
+ack-enabled single-TID aggregate medium access control (MAC) protocol data unit (ack-enabled single-TID A-MPDU): An A-MPDU that contains at least two A-MPDU subframes where more than one MPDU in the A-MPDU sub-frames from same TID are not allowed and only one of the A-MPDU subframes includes an EOF-MPDU that solicits an immediate acknowledgment.

+NOTE---- The single Management frame that solicits the acknowledgement in ack-enabled multi-TID A-MPDU is treated as single-TID frame, e.g. soliciting Ack of TID 15 in multi-STA BlockAck frame. (#20441)

-non-ack-enabled multi-TID aggregate medium access control (MAC) protocol data unit (non-ack-enabled multi-TID A-MPDU): An A-MPDU as defined in Table 9-532c.
+non-ack-enabled multi-TID aggregate medium access control (MAC) protocol data unit (non-ack-enabled multi-TID A-MPDU): An A-MPDU where EOF MPDUs are not aggregated and the aggregted non-EOF MPDUs from at least two TIDs solicit Block Ack acknoeledgement. (#20799, 20686)

+non-ack-enabled single TID aggregate medium access control (MAC) protocool data unit (non-ack-enabled single TID A-MPDU): a legacy A-MPDU with the exception that Trigger frame ca nbe aggregated.(# 20799, 20449)